Last Updated on

 Survival Tip: Physical exertion raises body temperature.

 Word of warning though: Physical exertion can be a killer if you’re wearing the wrong kind of clothing.
 Physical exertion causes sweat; in the cold you have to have clothing that wicks (lifts) the moisture away from the body and does not hold onto it; on the other hand if you’re wearing cotton the cotton will simply get wet and then you’ll die of hypothermia.
-Wool and synthetic fibers made for cold weather are important tools for life and survival in freezing temperatures (more on that below).
+Wool and synthetic fibers made for cold weather are important tools for life and survival in freezing temperatures (learn more about the most essential cold weather survival gear here).

 How fast can freezing temperatures cause hypothermia and kill?
 LiveScience.com states: